mohsinalimat/ContainerScrollViewController/README.md

 ## Properties

-Modify these `ContainerScrollViewController` properties to change its behavior:

 ### shouldResizeEmbeddedViewForKeyboard

 A boolean value that determines whether or not the embedded view is resized when the keyboard is presented.